Kate Armstrong (memoirist)

 Kate Armstrong (born 1962) is a Canadian author.
-She won the 2019-20 Ontario Historical Society Alison Prentice Award for her debut memoir, The Stone Frigate: The Royal Military College's First Female Cadet Speaks Out (Dundurn Press 2019) and was a finalist for the 2020 Kobo Emerging Writer Nonfiction Prize.
+She won the Ontario Historical Society Alison Prentice Award for her debut memoir, The Stone Frigate: The Royal Military College's First Female Cadet Speaks Out (Dundurn Press 2019) and was a finalist for the 2020 Kobo Emerging Writer Nonfiction Prize.

 Biography

 Kathryn Anne Armstrong was born in Flin Flon, Manitoba; her father worked for Eaton's Catalogue and moved the family frequently due to his work.
 Armstrong spent the majority of her childhood in British Columbia: Kelowna, Fort St John, Williams Lake, Vernon, and Abbotsford.
 She studied commerce at the Royal Military College in Kingston Ontario, where she was the first woman to receive a cadet College number: 14390.
 She graduated in the Class of 1984.

 Captain (Ret'd) K.A.
 Armstrong, CD, served as a Supply Logistics Officer (Air) in the Canadian Armed Forces (1980-1993) at CFB Kingston, NDHQ Ottawa, and 1CFSD Toronto.
 Upon her release, Armstrong moved to Vancouver, BC, and worked for BC Hydro (1993-2013).
 She started in Labour Relations, and later worked as a Customer Service Area Manager and a Transmission Scheduling Manager.
 Eventually Armstrong transferred to the wholly owned subsidiary of Powerex Corp, and worked in the newly deregulated electricity market, at first as a Real Time Electricity Trader and later as a Marketing Manager negotiating long term electricity trade and renewable energy deals.

-In 2013, Armstrong left her corporate career to pursue her dream to become a writer.
+In 2013, Armstrong left her corporate career to pursue her dream of becoming a writer.